-We propose to design efficient techniques for tracing the intrusion routes, integrate IDIP with enhanced IDS and adaptive firewall for distributed intrusion detection and handling.
+Proposed Work: We propose to design efficient techniques for tracing the intrusion routes, integrate IDIP with enhanced IDS and adaptive firewall for distributed intrusion detection and handling.
 Develop specification language for specifying the secure collective defense architecture and the related rules for reconfiguring network and IDS rule updates.
-For cooperative intrusion push back, we are interested in evaluating QoS related techniques, as described in Section 3.3, can be effective in block DDoS attacks and potential worms from spreading.
+For cooperative intrusion push back, we are interested in evaluating QoS related techniques, as described in Section ??, can be effective in block DDoS attacks and potential worms from spreading.
 The multiple indirect routes that is available among the SCOLD participants can be used to exchanged intrusion information for cooperative intrusion detection and handling.
 Duplicate packets can be sent over different routes as a mechanism for detecting compromised node with in the SCOLD system.
 We propose to investigate how to utilize the set of proxy servers and the multiple indirect routes in cooperative intrusion detection, isolation, and push back.
-Efficient layer coding of cyber defense data and secure information sharing will also be investigated.